 The country overall is very gorgeous and full of wonders.
 There is a lot of lush greenery and rocky mountain sides to climb, particularly in Dubrovnik where a lot of people live literally on a hilltop overlooking the main city and port.
 I wondered to myself how they drive up and down these smalls streets up the hillside every day or what sort of great shape they must be to walk down them daily.

 Dubrovnik is a very nice and elegant city where the main area of shops and restaurants, let us call it downtown although I am not sure if this is an official term for the area I am referring to, had a lot of activity going on.
 The floor tiles in the main part of it were literally shiny and you could see your own reflection walking down them.
-There were live street musicians performing, bars open of all sizes and varieties, as well as restaurants with people waiting for a spot at a table that overlooked the Adriatic (or Mediterrean) Sea.
+There were live street musicians performing outdoors, pubs of all sizes and varieties, as well as restaurants with people waiting for a spot at a table overlooking the Adriatic (or Mediterrean) Sea.

 I actually swam a couple times in Dubrovnik and the water was very warm and nice.
 It was almost greenish in hue.
 The only downside about it, as well as most of the Croatian coastline, was the fact the beaches were rocky and not sandy.
 Thus, it was not too easy to find a comfortable spot to lay down in.

 We later went to Mljet for a couple of nights and Korčula for another two.
 Mljet was more of an excursion into a small and not very populated Croatian island; meanwhile, Korčula was the true primus inter pares of Croatia for me.